 Dec.
 28, 1911

+Zero temperature in our town this morning.
 Am having hard work to settle down to every day affairs again.
 Hope Howard’s cold is all well.
+Love from Mama & Papa.

 Part of Raphael Tuck & Sons’ “New Year” Series No. N. 5016, the postcard was sent to a Mr. & Mrs. R.E.
 Duchine, Elmira, New York, #405 Franklin Street, and postmarked Beloit, Wisconsin.